Announcing the TechCrunch Disrupt NY 2017 agenda

 2:00 PM – 2:20 PM

-The unbundling of VC, with Naval Ravikant (AngelList)
+The unbundling of VC with Naval Ravikant (AngelList)

 2:20 PM – 2:25 PM